PharaohOfParis/mysecondwebsite/readme.md

 ```bash
 sudo /etc/init.d/apache2 start
 ```
-Then go to your browser and type in the URL : http://XXX/YYY/src/ where:
+Then go to your browser and type in the URL : http://XXX/YYY/src/
+ where:
-XXX is your IP address:
+- XXX is your IP address;
-YYY is the name of your repertory containing "src" and "images".
+- YYY is the name of your repertory containing "src" and "images".

 To know your IP adress, type:
 ```bash